-"Sit down, you hear me?"
-Heed sat in a thumping silence un broken by L's entrance with a champagne bucket.
+"Sit down, you hear me?" staring at spoiling Heed sat down in the thumping silence of magnified hand and gardenia petals until L entered with a champagne bucket.
+In her presence Heed calmed enough to hold up her glass for the pouring.
+"The other one," he said.
+"That's a water glass."
 May didn't try to hide her smile as she exchanged gleeful glances with her daughter.
-When Heed caught the smile, the look, she burst out of herself and, throwing her champagne glass at her husband, rushed past him toward the stairs.
+When Heed caught the smile, the look, she burst out of herself and, throwing the incorrect glass at her husband, rushed past him toward the stairs.
 Cosey rose and grabbed her arm.
-Then with a kind of unimaginable grace, he put her across his knee and spanked her.
+Then with a kind of old-timey grace, he put her across his knee and spanked her.
 Not hard.
 Not vicious.
 Methodically, reluctantly, like you would any other brat.
 When he stopped there was no way for her to get out of the room onto the stairs.
-No way at all, but she made it, sweet Cosey child.
+No way at all, sweet Cosey child, but she made it.
 The conversation that picked up as she climbed the stairs was relaxed, as though an awful smell that had been distracting the guests had been eliminated at last.
-Junior cut off the dryer.
-"What about your own family."
+Che show the what the way the Junior cut off the dryer.
+"What about your own family?
 You never talk about them."
 Heed made a sound in her throat and waved a hand.
 Junior laughed.
 "I know what you mean.
-I'd swallow lye before I'd petale until L. entered with presence in her presence a champagne bucket.
-Here enough to held at a glan for the pouring.
-"The other ang" he said.

-"That's a water plan."

-live with my folks."
+I'd swallow lye before I'd live with my folks."
 Heed glanced at Junior's face in the mirror, thinking: That's what it is, what made me take her on.
 We're both out here, alone.
 With fire ants for family.
 "Listen."
 She reached back to touch Junior's elbow.
 "There is something I want you to do for me.
 Together.
 We have to do it together.
 There's something in it for you as well as me."
 "Sure.
 What?"
 "There's some documents I need.
 But they're in a place I can't get to alone.
 You'll have to take me there and then you have to help me find them."
 "Take you where?"
 "To the Hotel.
 The attic.
 We'll need a fountain pen."
 Junior couldn't find him.
-Even in his study wearing his tie, he didn't trace of after share appear.
+Even in his study wearing his tie, there was no trace of after shave.
 Maybe she didn't need him to tell her.
 To approve.
-Maybe he knew she'd know what to do: First, check on Christine; make sure she was unaware; make sure they were still friendly in case Heed's plans went bust.

-The house Schedule was as reliable
+Maybe he took for granted she'd know what to do.
+First, check on Christine; make sure she was unaware; make sure they were still friendly in case Heed's plans went bust.
+Getting Heed out to the car unseen by Christine should be easy since the house schedule was as reliable as Correctional's. [see notes] Later, that evening, she joined Christine sitting in the yard smoking.

-as Correctronal's Tetery Heed out to

-the Car unsuen by Christine

-The Car unsuen by Christine

-(See notes)

-Later, that evening, she joined Christine sitting in the yard smoking.

 "Can I have one?"

-"You should be buying your own.
+"Buy your own.
 You get paid.
 I don't."
 "How come?"

-as well as evel

-"Because your boss lady is crazy and needs help."
+"Because your boss lady is crazy as well as evil and needs help."
 "I help her."
 "Not that kind of help.
 You don't notice anything strange?"
 "A little.
 Maybe."
 "A little?
 Who don't leave a room for years but a crazy?
 What you all talk about up there, anyway?"
 "Stuff.
 Her life."
 "God."
 "She showed me pictures.
 Wedding pictures.
-I saw a beautiful picture of you at her wedding.
+I saw a beautiful picture (over) of you at her wedding.
 You were hot, Christine, really hot.
 You've known her a long time, right?
-Are you cousins or something?"
+You cousins or something?"
 "Cousins?"
 Christine lips curled.